AccessibleFuture/braille/php-liblouis/README.md

 Installing `xml2brl` onto a Mac-based system with [MacPorts](http://macports.org)

 	sudo port install liblouisxml

+Installing `xml2brl` onto a Mac-based system with [Homebrew](http://mxcl.github.com/homebrew/)

+	Package not yet available in Homebrew.

 ###PHP Requirements
 PHP **must** be able to make a system call using the `system()` and `exec()` functionality. `PHP-LibLouis` relies on this link to be able to call the `xml2brl` program and pass data back and forth.
 On some systems (notably shared hosts), this functionality will most likely be disabled.
 Disabling this